John O’Leary welcomes Dr. Art McCoy to the Live Inspired Podcast to share how his radical yet practical intervention saved a community.

 - His mother Lezley McFadden partnered with Art and local law enforcement to launch a foundation in his memory.

-- Through their College + Career Prep Academy, students partner with local law enforcement officers that mentor to enlighten, empower + engage change in the community.
+- Through their College + Career Prep Academy, students partner with local law enforcement officers who mentor to enlighten, empower + engage change in the community.

 - “No one needs fewer cops.
 We need better cops.
 We need cops that care about us.
 Many of them are good and you need to grow the good.”